 any financial damages you incurred – for example, broken windows,

-fences, etc. – and also ask for a court order prohibiting any similar
+fences, etc. In addition, you may be able to ask for a court order prohibiting

 work its way through the court, so if you are thinking of selling your

 property and have a trouble neighbor, it is best to deal with the situation

 before you list the property for sale and begin showing it to potential